Nathan-Nesbitt/G2T/Notes/01 Setup_G2T_NN.md

 The ErrorLog and the CustomLog lines can optionally be left without the <DomainName> attribute if you want all of the logs in one file.

 ## Setting up mysql
-1. Optionally run the secure installation script `sudo mysql_secure_installation`
+1. Optionally run the secure installation script (this will force you to use strong passwords) `sudo mysql_secure_installation`
 2. Make sur that mysql is running `sudo systemctl start mysql`

 We will go into creating users and databases later in the course.